microchip-pic-avr-examples/pic16f15244-family-simple-i2c-io-expander/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Simple I<sup>2</sup>C I/O Expander with PIC16F15245
+# Simple I<sup>2</sup>C I/O Expander with PIC16F15244 Family
-This code example demonstrates the use of the PIC16-152 family of parts to build a simple 8-bit I/O expander that is optimized for I<sup>2</sup>C control.
+This code example demonstrates the use of the PIC16F15244 family of parts to build a simple 8-bit I/O expander that is optimized for I<sup>2</sup>C control.

 ## Related Documentation

-* <a href="https://www.microchip.com/wwwproducts/en/PIC16F15245">PIC16F15245 Documentation</a>
+* <a href="https://onlinedocs.microchip.com/pr/GUID-632C0460-65B2-4F1E-8D1A-B760EB793F79-en-US-4/index.html">PIC16F15244 Family Datasheet</a>
-* <a href="https://github.com/microchip-pic-avr-examples/pic16f15245-advanced-i2c-io-expander">Code Example: Advanced I/O Expander with the PIC16F15245</a>
+* <a href="https://github.com/microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander">Code Example: Advanced I/O Expander with the PIC16F15244 Family</a>

 ## Software Used